vsilaev/tascalate-concurrent/README.md

 In the example above `myConsumer` will be interrupted if already in progress.
 Both `p1` and `p2` will be resolved faulty: `p1` with a [CancellationException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CancellationException.html) and `p2` with a [CompletionException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionException.html).

 ## 3. DependentPromise
-As it mentioned above, once you cancel `Promise`, all `Promise`-s that depends on this promise are completed with [CompletionException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionException.html) wrapping[CancellationException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CancellationException.html).
+As it mentioned above, once you cancel `Promise`, all `Promise`-s that depends on this promise are completed with [CompletionException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionException.html) wrapping [CancellationException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CancellationException.html).
 This is a standard behavior, and [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) works just like this.

 However, when you cancel derived `Promise`, the original `Promise` is not cancelled:
 ```java